mboladop/Babel-app-project-Stream3/README.md

   - Macbook 13" and 15"
   - Samsung Galaxy

+### Manual:
+-Important button:
+    * Click on the “Important button” button.
+    * Check the website displays in a different tab.
+-Hashtag button:
+    * Click on the different ”Hashtag” button.
+    * Check the ethnicity checkboxes display in the search form for each one.
+-Send button:
+    * Click on the different ”Send” buttons in the index and chat HTML.
+    * Check the ethnicity checkboxes display in the search form for each one.
+-Private messages functionality:
+    * Send a @username + message to a specific user of the chat
+    * Check that sender does see te message.
+    * Login as another user (not sender or receiver) check the message doesn´t display.
+    * Login as the user the message was aimed to check the message does display.
+-Checkboxes for different languages:
+    * Write a message for each one of the languages available.
+    * Click on the “Checkbox” of the chosen language you want to turn your message to.
+    * Send message and Verify it siplays in the chosen language.

 ### How the project looks and works on different browsers and screen sizes:

 ![Responsive Demo](https://raw.githubusercontent.com/mboladop/Babel-app-project-Stream3/master/static/responsive.gif "Responsive Demo")